Archives: Personer

 Maria has worked as a volunteer legal advisor at Copenhagen Legal Aid since 2021.

-Sune Klinge focuses on litigation and arbitration involving complex legal issues, and he has extensive experience in advising on compliance and climate law issues.
-He is also a certified arbitrator.
+Sune Klinge focuses on litigation and arbitration and has extensive experience in advising on compliance and climate law issues.
+He is a certified arbitrator.

 Sune Klinge has particular expertise in public law, including cases involving conflicts between Danish law and EU law or human rights.
 This includes, for example, cases in the field of environmental law or real estate.